 Hearing Aids and Exams - Charges for services or supplies in connection with hearing aids including the fitting and repair of hearing aids.
-Limited to a single purchase once every three (3) years up to \$3,000.
+Charges are covered up to a maximum of \$3,000 every 3 years.

 Home Health Care - These are the charges made by a home health care agency, for the following services and supplies furnished to a member in his/her home in accordance with a home health care plan.
 The home health care must have been established in lieu of hospital or skilled nursing facility confinement.